1st Airborne Command Control Squadron

-The 1st Airborne Command Control Squadron is part of the 595th Command and Control Group at Offutt Air Force Base, Nebraska.
+The 1st Airborne Command Control Squadron is part of the 95th Wing at Offutt Air Force Base, Nebraska.
 It operates the Boeing E-4 aircraft conducting airborne command and control missions.

 The squadron is one of the oldest in the United States Air Force, its origins dating to 25 September 1917, when it was organized at Fort Omaha, Nebraska.
 It served overseas in France as part of the American Expeditionary Forces during World War I. The squadron saw combat during World War II, and became part of the Strategic Air Command during the Cold War.

 History

 World War and Balloon School

 The first predecessor of the squadron was organized at Fort Omaha Nebraska in September 1917 as Company A, 2d Balloon Squadron.
 Two months later it departed for overseas service on the Western Front (World War I), arriving in France in January 1918.
 It entered combat as an observation unit with the French Eighth Army on 19 April 1918, operating observation balloons over the front lines.
 Once forces of the American Expeditionary Forces, had built up, it continued to operate as the 1st Balloon Company with the American I Corps until 17 October 1918.
 Following the end of the war, it served with III Corps as part of the occupation forces until April 1919.